Orange-OpenSource/hurl/CONTRIBUTING.md

 ## Pull Requests

-- Commits have to be signed.
+- All Git commits are required to be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+For a single commit, use `git commit -S --amend` and force push the branch.
 - All tests must be green before merge.
 - Hurl git history is linear, so we ask to rebase your PR before final merge.